MartaKliuchnik/hospital-appointment-scheduler/README.md

 The request body must be in JSON format and include the following fields:

-- username: (string, required) - The username for the new user.
+- firstName, lastName: (string, required) - The first and last name of the new user.
 - email: (string, required) - The email address for the new user.
 Must be a valid email format.
 - password: (string, required) - The password for the new user.
 Should meet